Sysinternals/ProcDump-for-Linux/docs/write_new_trigger.md

         }
     }
 ```
-The pseudo code above uses helper functions (`WaitForQuitOrEvent` and `WaitForQuit`) that automatically handle the terminating scenarios for you.
+The pseudocode above uses helper functions (`WaitForQuitOrEvent` and `WaitForQuit`) that automatically handle the terminating scenarios for you.
 Under the covers, ProcDump determines when a termination needs to occur and sends a quit event stored in the configuration.

-The code snippet above also uses the `Log` and `Trace` helper functions/macros that help tell the user what is occurring as well as provides additional diagnostics that can help troubleshoot ProcDump itself.
+The code snippet above also uses the `Log` and `Trace` helper functions/macros that tell the user what is occurring as well as provides additional diagnostics that can help troubleshoot ProcDump itself.
 The `Log` helper should be used when outputting results to stdout that are of interest to the user.
 In the example above, It outputs a message saying that the CPU trigger has been activated as well as the current CPU usage and target CPU threshold.
 On the other hand, the `Trace` helper should be used to mark important parts of the code that could be helpful when debugging ProcDump. `Trace` output goes to syslog.

 With the architecture above in mind, let's dive into the 4 steps needed to implement the new socket trigger.